ibemember3/mc-server-handbook/README.md

 + TCPShield: Uses OVHCloud's DDoS prevention + custom rules.
 Free up to 1TB of bandwidth a month. $25 USD for 2.5TB a month. $100/$250 USD a month for unlimited bandwidth.
 + Cloudflare Spectrum: Uses Cloudflare's **excellent** systems (they secure 19.4% of all websites). **EXPENSIVE** with $1000 USD for 1TB.
 + MCShield: Uses Cloudflare Spectrum. $10 USD a month.
 Not suitable for servers outside of a friend group, as you cannot use your own domain.
-+ Lectron: Uses Cloudflare and Path.net. $33.33 USD for 1TB.
++ Lectron: Uses Cloudflare Spectrum and Path.net. $33.33 USD for 1TB.
 + CosmicGuard: Custom solution.
 Weird, opaque pricing - $0.03 average per player daily (???)
++ PlayIt.gg: Custom solution - bit rudimentary.
+Free.
+If you want your dedicated IP and wish to avoid SRV records, $10 USD a month ($100 USD a year).

 [Further Reading](https://github.com/BlockhostOfficial/ddos-prot-mc-servers "Further Reading")